 Ginny Cleaveland, Deputy Press Secretary, Federal Communications, firstname.lastname@example.org, 415-508-8498 (Pacific Time)

-In response to the hearing, Harry Manin, Deputy Legislative Director for Industrial Policy and Trade at the Sierra Club, issue the following statement:
+In response to the announcement, Harry Manin, Deputy Legislative Director for Industrial Policy and Trade, issue the following statement:

 About the Sierra Club

 The Sierra Club is America’s largest and most influential grassroots environmental organization, with millions of members and supporters.
 In addition to protecting every person's right to get outdoors and access the healing power of nature, the Sierra Club works to promote clean energy, safeguard the health of our communities, protect wildlife, and preserve our remaining wild places through grassroots activism, public education, lobbying, and legal action.
 For more information, visit www.sierraclub.org.